Khaled-Alabadla/e-commerce-multi-vendor/README.md

-# E-Commerce Application
+# E-Commerce Website

-This is a powerful and scalable **e-commerce application** built using **Laravel** and **MySQL**.
+This is a powerful and scalable **e-commerce website** built using **Laravel** and **MySQL**.
 The app provides a seamless shopping experience for users while offering comprehensive management tools for administrators and vendors.

 ## Features